bentomhall/nih-system/homebrewery/world/player-options.md

 {{note
 #### Compatibility
 This is a variant warlock.
 As such, it should not be played in a party with a regular warlock.
-The goal is to move toward the 3e version, with most things tied up in class features: eldritch blast + blast shapes + essences.
+The goal is to move toward the 3e version, with most things tied up in class features: Eldritch Blast + blast shapes + essences.
 Spellcasting will come only via invocations that grant the ability to grab specific spells off of specific full-caster lists.
 Uses spell points by default.
 }}
 ### Class Features